CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/forensics_dashboard.md

 * It contains valuable information that provides more insight about the matter such as: destination, file extensions, file names, file paths, IP addresses, sourcetypes, and much more.

 ### Notable Event Assignment and Status
-* User can assign the notable events to user for the investigation.
+* User can assign notable events to the user on Splunk for further investigation of the incident.
-* User can update the status of Notable event based the investigation phase.
+* User can also update the status of the notable event based on the investigation phase.

 ![alt]({{ site.baseurl }}/assets/notable_event_assignment.png)